Welcome to my post!

 Drag an Azure Blob Upload Task from the SSIS toolbox into the designer.

 Next, define the upload task as follows:

-Next, test the upload by running the upload task with right-click Execute Task..
+Next, test the upload by running the upload task with right-click the Execute Task..

 Open the Azure storage account.

 The blob file will show in the sub folder /data as shown.

 When we select the uploaded blob and Edit tab, the following contents of the uploaded CSV blob will show:

 The data file has been successfully imported into Azure Storage as a blob.